dmacvicar/dmacvicar.github.io.old/_posts/2006-07-17-compiling-octave-workshop-in-suse.markdown

 layout: post
 title: Compiling Octave Workshop in SUSE
 date: '2006-07-17'
+categories:
+  - Software
 tags:
-- newsuse
-- open-source
-- software
-- suse
+  - SUSE
 ---

 [Octave Workshop][3] is a nice Qt 4 GUI for [GNU Octave][2], a Matlab like numerical computation tool.